Giovani Lo Celso: Youth

+Senior

-On 11 November 2017, Lo Celso made his Argentina debut in a 1–0 victory over Russia.
-He started the match and was replaced by Alejandro Gómez in the 59th minute.
-In May 2018, he was named in Argentina’s preliminary 35 man squad for the 2018 FIFA World Cup in Russia; he was later included in the final 23-man selection for the tournament.
+On 11 November 2017, Lo Celso debuted for the Argentine senior squad in a 1–0 victory over Russia as a starter, only to be replaced by Alejandro Gómez in the 59th minute.

+In May 2018, Lo Celso was named in Argentina's preliminary 35-man squad for the 2018 FIFA World Cup in Russia; he was later included in the final 23-man selection for the tournament.

 In May 2019, Lo Celso was included in Lionel Scaloni's final 23-man Argentina squad for the 2019 Copa América.
-On 28 June, in the quarter-finals of the tournament, Lo Celso scored Argentina's second goal in a 2–0 win over Venezuela, which enabled his team to advance to the semi-finals of the competition.
+On 28 June, in the quarter-finals of the tournament, Lo Celso scored Argentina's second goal in a 2–0 victory over Venezuela, which enabled his team to advance to the semi-finals of the competition.

 In June 2021, Lo Celso was once again included in Scaloni's final Argentina 28-man squad for the 2021 Copa América, which the team eventually won.
 He also played against Italy in the Finalissima, which Argentina won 3–0 at Wembley Stadium, England on 1 June 2022.
-He was not included in the FIFA World Cup 2022 squad, due to a hamstring injury.
+He was not included in the 2022 FIFA World Cup squad, due to a hamstring injury.

+After recovering from his injury, he returned to the team, being a usual in Scaloni's call-ups despite not having much game time in Tottenham.
+On 21 November 2023, in a game for the 2026 FIFA World Cup qualifiers against Brazil at the Estadio Maracana, he provided an assist from a corner kick to Nicolás Otamendi in what would be a 1-0 away win, which became the first time the latter had lost a qualifiers game in home condition.

+In June 2024, Lo Celso was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.
+On 14 July, in the final against Colombia, he came off the bench in the 97th minute of extra-time replacing Enzo Fernández.
+In the 112th minute, he provided the assist to Lautaro Martínez that ended up in the goal that would crown Argentina champions.